atomist-attic/lifecycle-demo/README.md

 #### Prerequisites

-Before running this editor, you must have the following prerequisites cccc satisfied.  sca
+Before running this editor, you must have the following prerequisites ccccccc satisfied.  sca

 *   A source code repository